albertoanguita/jacuzzi/README.md

-# A utilities collection project
+# A generic java utilities collection project

+JDK 1.8 is required.

+In construction...